w3c/aria-at-app/docs/local-development.md

 Any changes in the component will be picked up by the Storybook server.

+#### Snapshot Testing

+We use snapshot testing to detect regressions.
+These require upkeep since snapshots can become outdated by upstream test changes in aria-at.
+It is a good practice to routinely run `yarn update-snapshots` on your working branch.

 ### Accessibility testing

 #### Manual accessibilty testing